Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Introduction

 \begin{itemize} \item We conduct the first large-scale empirical study assessing the effectiveness of SOLMs for automated logging.
 Our findings demonstrate their capability to produce contextually accurate and syntactically correct logging statements that rival or exceed the performance of existing specialized methods and LLMs. \item We investigate and identify effective strategies for optimizing SOLM performance in the context of automated logging.
 This includes demonstrating that RAG significantly enhances performance and that Low-Rank Adaptation stands out as a highly effective PEFT technique. \item We showcase the practical advantages of fine-tuned SOLMs, including their robust generalization capabilities across diverse and previously unseen code repositories.
 This research highlights that SOLMs can maintain high performance in varied settings and offer benefits such as local deployment for data privacy and alignment with enterprise-specific logging styles. \item To facilitate further research and encourage practical adoption in the field of automated logging, we publicly release our source code, datasets, and comprehensive experimental results~\cite{artifacts}. \end{itemize}

-\textbf{Paper Orgenizations.} Section 2 discusses the background.
+\textbf{Paper Organizations.} Section 2 discusses the background.
 Section 3 describes the experimental design of our study.
 Section 4 presents the experimental results.
-Section 5 introduces the advantages of using SOLMs for automated logging and potential future work directions.
+Section 5 introduces a case study, some implications, the advantages of using SOLMs for automated logging, and potential future work directions.
 Section 6 discusses threats to validity.
 Section 7 introduces the related work.
 Section 8 concludes the paper.